Head of Customer Content Experience

 How can tinnitus affect quality of life?
-The high-pitched sounds decrease their concentration levels, and affects sleep pattern and their ability to maintain focus is nearly impossible.
+The high-pitched sounds decrease their concentration levels and affect sleep patterns and their ability to maintain focus is nearly impossible.
 What is most unfortunate, is that it opens the door to social anxiety and depression if support is not shown or given.
 Whatever level of tinnitus people experience, the common factor is the ability to focus on other sounds or conversations is always a daily challenge.

 Tinnitus isn’t an illness or a disease but is believed to be a symptom of an inner ear problem or an abnormality in the hearing pathways to the brain.
 In most cases tinnitus occurs when the inner ear is damaged, but here are some other suspected causes:

-What you hear is variable – you may experience ringing, hissing, whistling, whooshing, roaring or clicking.
-The sounds can be short in duration, alter in volume or be a continual occurrence.
+What you hear is variable – you may experience ringing, hissing, whistling, whooshing, roaring, or clicking.
+The sounds can be short, alter in volume, or be a continual occurrence.
 The volume is unique to every sufferer and while one person may hear tinnitus some parts of the day – others struggle with consistently loud and unchanging noise all the time.

 Generally, tinnitus goes hand in hand with hearing loss because of this and would indicate that there has been some noise damage in the past.
 However, around 10% of people who suffer from tinnitus don’t have any form of hearing loss, even if the condition is severe.

 There are many ways in which you can seek support and relieve your tinnitus symptoms.
 Here are a few recommendations: